openhwgroup/cva6/docs/01_cva6_user/CVX_Interface_Coprocessor.rst

       Register rd is written with a binary-coded decimal (BCD) sum of BCD integers in registers rs1 and rs2.

     Note: The existing CVA6 example supports only register-to-register instructions with up to three source registers and a single destination register.
-New memory operations will need substantail modifications to the coprocssor and CVA6 system-on-chip.
+New memory operations will need substantial modifications to the coprocessor and CVA6 system-on-chip.

 #.
 Branch CVA6 repo